THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Ad-hoc meetings and events

-Information on future seasons trends
+Information on trends in future seasons | ||

-Local authorities, public administration, regulators, industry associations and non-governmental organisations
+BLOCCO 9 | STAKEHOLDERSLocal authorities, public authorities, regulators, trade associations and non-governmental organisations INTERACTION TOOLS AND CHANNELSAd-hoc meetings

 Participation in working groups

-Identification and development of joint projects
+Identification and development of joint projects STAKEHOLDER EXPECTATIONSParticipation in publicly beneficial projects

-Active participation in roundtables discussion
+Active participation in discussion roundtables

 Efficient use of raw materials

-Sustainability elements in new stores
+Sustainability elements in new stores |

 Here below are the main associations in which the Group participates: